LOCAL AND REGIONAL GROUPS & RESOURCES

 - Families and professionals working together to meet the special needs of young children from birth to age 5.

-- Early Intervention – A collection of services for children with disabilities.
+- Early Support – A collection of services for children with disabilities.

 - Family Resources Coordination (FRC) – The family’s assistant in obtaining needed services and information for current and future Family Resource Coordinators.